cyuyang019/Global_Floorplanning/report/runtime.md

 |   ami33   |        33         |         40         |       122        |      0.46       |
 |   ami49   |        49         |         22         |       396        |      0.51       |

+Runtime does not include parsing time and I/O time.